Play & Learn

 Look for a hospital that would cater to your budget and needs.
 If you have a preferred type of birth or you want your husband to be beside you during delivery, confirm with your preferred health institution early on.

-Find a hospital that will provide you a good birth experience, which, according to the WHO, practice the following:
+Find a hospital that will provide you a good birth experience, which, , practice the following:

 - avoiding unnecessary medical interventions